kiataj/ngTMAs-radiomics/README.md

 ## Feature Extraction

-Feature extraction is performed using PyRadiomics.
-Extraction is parallelized on CPU only across filters, meaning single-image extraction is not parallelized. <br>
+Feature extraction is performed using PyRadiomics check here for the details --> [pyradiomics](https://pyradiomics.readthedocs.io/en/2.0.1/index.html).
+In our implementation, extraction is parallelized on CPU only across filters i. e. filtered images are processed in parallel. <br>
 Key parameters configuration and activating/deactivating filter classes or feature classes can be done in the extraction [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.
 For more detailed documentation, check out the [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.